UmaeerH/UmaeerH/README.md

 ## Welcome to my profile!
-I am a full-time University student who is currently studying Computer Science. <br>
+I am a full-time University student who is currently studying a BSc in Computer Science. <br>

-I am working towards becoming a full-stack developer, and have many interests outside of coding. <br>
+Working towards becoming a full-stack developer, or a systems operator <br>
+Many interests outside of coding, such as mathematics, statistics, physics, and many other fields including and outside of science <br>
+Some experience in Arduino C++, Game development, troubleshooting, Networking and Operating Systems <br>
-I am open to helping out on any Open Source projects <br>
+Big supportor of open-source projects, and I am open to helping out on any Open Source projects <br>
-## Currently working on...
+## 🔭 Currently working on...
+- University Course
-- CCNAv7 (1/3) Certification | Cisco
+- CCNAv7 Certification | Cisco
-- IT Fundemantals | Cisco
+- Misc personal projects

 ---